Michael Cohen Sentenced To 3 Years In Prison Following Plea That Implicated Trump

 Cohen "continues to tell the truth about Donald Trump's misconduct over the years," Lanny Davis, an adviser to Cohen, said in a statement issued after the sentence was handed down.

-Davis also suggested Wednesday that once the special counsel's Russia investigation was complete Cohen would "state publicly all he knows about Mr. Trump – and that includes any appropriate Congressional committee interested in the search for truth and the difference between facts and lies.
+Davis also suggested Wednesday that once the special counsel's Russia investigation was complete, Cohen would "state publicly all he knows about Mr. Trump – and that includes any appropriate congressional committee interested in the search for truth and the difference between facts and lies.
 Mr. Trump's repeated lies cannot contradict stubborn facts."

 Trump: Nothing to do with me

 Trump has dismissed Cohen's allegations.
-Although he has acknowledged arranging the so-called hush-money payments to one of the women, he denies the underlying allegations by both women of sexual encounters with him years before the 2016 presidential race.
+Although he has acknowledged arranging the hush-money payments to one of the women, he denies the underlying allegations by both women of sexual encounters with him years before the 2016 presidential race.

 Trump called the payments a "simple private transaction" that had been elevated into something more serious by Democrats who are frustrated they haven't been able to find anything damaging to Trump in the Russia investigation.